What are the two main types of dental implant surgery?

 - Your jawbone has reached full maturity.

-- You have enough bone structure to support dental implants materials.
+- You have enough bone structure to support dental implant materials.

 - You have healthy teeth.